 Know what to do before you need it.
 Read this page and save the details — it could make all the difference.

-Use your car or handheld CB radio.
-Tune to Channel 5 and call "Control Room".
-CB5 is monitored 24/7 while patrons are on site.
+Tune your car or handheld CB radio to Channel 5 and call "Control Room".
+CB5 is monitored around the clock while the festival is running.

-Use the interactive map in the Bash App — it shows your exact grid location on the Mundiville campground, making it easy for emergency services to reach you quickly.
-You can also use nearby street signs or the number on your nearest toilet block.
+Know your location: Open the interactive map in the Bash App — it shows your exact grid location in the Mundiville campground, so emergency services can reach you fast.
+You can also use the number on your nearest toilet block or nearby street signs.

 Tune in to Bash FM throughout the event for live updates on weather conditions, fire restrictions, and important announcements from the Control Room.